Landlords Guide To Property Letting

 Preparation Is the Key

 The Thanet lettings market remains active, but it is also competitive.
-Good properties still let well, but tenants have choices and landlords need to present their home properly if they want to attract the right applicants and reduce avoidable void periods.
+Good properties still let well, but tenants have choices.
+Landlords need to present their home properly if they want to attract the right applicants and reduce void periods.

-Preparation starts before the property ever goes online.
+Preparation starts before the property reaches the market.
 The asking rent needs to be realistic.
-The presentation needs to be strong.
-The paperwork needs to be in order.
-The safety position needs to be checked.
-The marketing needs to be handled properly from day one.
+Presentation needs to be strong.
+Paperwork needs to be ready.
+Safety requirements need checking.
+Marketing needs to be handled correctly from day one.

-Choosing a letting agent with genuine local knowledge is therefore extremely important.
-An experienced agent understands the local market, tenant expectations, current rents, common compliance issues and the areas where landlords most often get caught out.
+Choosing a letting agent with genuine local knowledge is important.
+An experienced agent understands local rents, tenant expectations, common compliance issues and where landlords often get caught out.

 Presentation Matters